timcol1/CurrencyExchanger/README.md

 # Currency Exchanger

 ## Description
-`Currency Exchanger` - It is Java Servlet APP, REST API for currency exchange.The main functions include managing currencies, setting exchange rates and calculating the amount of exchange at direct, reverse and cross rates.
+`Currency Exchanger` - It is Java Servlet App, REST API for currency exchange.The main functions include managing currencies, setting exchange rates and calculating the amount of exchange at direct, reverse and cross rates.

 ## Technologies
 The project is developed using Jakarta Servlets and is supported on a Tomcat 10 server.